Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Distillation-Enabled KA Algorithm for GSC systems

-\fi where $\oplus$ denotes the concatenation operator and $\bm\varepsilon(\cdot|\varTheta_{\rG})$ indicates that the conditional noise predictor adopts the original pre-trained parameters.
-The optimization in~\eqref{equ_metaword_opt} is inspired by the \emph{textual-inversion} method in~\cite{Gal22NIPS_Image} while we add the metaword instead of using it to substitute the original prompt text.
-By this means, more semantic information about the target subject can be provided to the noise predictor.
-Moreover, training the metaword is analogous to reprogramming the cloud-generated images into a semantic prefix.
+\Copy{R2-2c-2}{The optimization in~\eqref{equ_metaword_opt} is inspired by the \emph{textual-inversion} in~\cite{Gal22NIPS_Image}.
+In contrast to~\cite{Gal22NIPS_Image}, where the subject is represented only by the metaword, we concatenate the metaword to the prompt so that the rich semantic content in the prompt is preserved.
+Moreover, we combine it with LoRA so as to enable both prompt-level and parameter-level adaptation.
+To the best of our knowledge, such a joint design has not been explored in prior work, particularly in the context of GSC.} Conceptually, training the metaword is similar to reprogramming the cloud-generated images into a semantic prefix.
 Such a technique is also shown effective in facilitating large language models' understanding of high-dimensional data~\cite{Sheng25WCL_Beam}.

-Through the training in~\eqref{equ_metaword_opt}, the metaword-aided prompt text is adjusted for the latent generator of the edge-GAI.
-Therefore, LoRA matrices $\cM_{\rG}$ only need to compensate for the residual knowledge discrepancy, which significantly reduces the difficulty of KD.
-Accordingly, the training of the LoRA matrices is converted into \ifSingleColumn
+Solving~\eqref{equ_metaword_opt} enables the metaword to minimize the discrepancy between edge- and cloud-generated outputs caused by differences in their semantic interpretation of the prompt text.
+As a result, the LoRA matrices only need to compensate for the residual generation knowledge discrepancy.
+In this case, the training of the LoRA matrices can be expressed as \ifSingleColumn

 \else